 The physical size and weight of the Panasonic FZ1000 and the Sony RX10 IV are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat smaller (8 percent) than the Panasonic FZ1000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (8 percent) than the Panasonic FZ1000.
 However, the RX10 IV is markedly heavier (32 percent) than the FZ1000.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Panasonic FZ1000 (⇒ rgt)||137 mm||99 mm||131 mm||831 g||360||no||2014||899||discont.||check|

 |Sony RX10 IV (⇒ lft)||133 mm||94 mm||145 mm||1095 g||400||YES||2017||1,699||latest||check|